zhangyihome/code-push-cli/README.md

 [[Chinese version 中文版]](./README-cn.md)

 <!-- CLI Catalog -->
+## About This Fork
+This fork is for open source [code-push-server](https://github.com/shm-open/code-push-server).
+Since the original `code-push-cli` is deprecated and `appcenter-cli` cannot work with self hosted `code-push-server`.
+We create this fork to:
+- work with open source `code-push-server`
+- port necessary new features from `appcenter-cli`, such as React Native Hermes support
+- keep dependencies up-to-date

 ## Installation

 * Install [Node.js](https://nodejs.org/)
-* Install the CodePush CLI: `npm install -g code-push-cli`
+* Install the CodePush CLI: `npm install -g @shm-open/code-push-cli`

 ## Getting Started